Not a runner? That’s okay at ‘The Race for the Rest of Us’ 0.5k

 HUNTSVILLE, Ala. - Beer lovers, partygoers, and top underachievers are invited to meet in downtown Huntsville for the 3rd annual 0.5k on March 14th.

-Organizers say attendees can walk, skip, leisurely stroll, roller skate, or whatever it takes to cross the finish line.
-They say to make sure you don’t spill your beer.
+Organizers say attendees can walk, skip, leisurely stroll, roller skate, or whatever it takes to cross the finish line as long as you don’t spill your beer.

 The race kicks off around 1:00 p.m. at 109 Washington Street SE right after the St. Patrick's Day Parade.